 Onsite SEO is about the work you do behind the scenes on your own website to help you get found in search engines.
 This includes everything from relevant content to more hidden elements like site structure and tags.

 Keywords & Phrases

 The cornerstone of any website’s onsite SEO strategy is its selection of relevant keywords and phrases.
 Consumers turn to you when they’re looking to solve a specific problem.
-The terms they’ll enter into a search engine when looking for a solution are the terms you want to be ranking for.
+The terms they’ll enter into a search engine when looking for a solution are the terms you want to be performing well for.

 Each business will want to focus on different keywords.
-These keywords can pertain to all kinds of factors, including the industry you’re in, where you’re located, the demographics of your ideal customer or even user intent, they will also help by prepairing you for voice search.
+These keywords can pertain to all kinds of factors, including the industry you’re in, where you’re located, the demographics of your ideal customer or even user intent, they will also help by preparing you for voice search.

 To find the keywords that make the most sense for your business, you can use a combination of technology and more traditional methods.
 A tool like Google’s Keyword Planner can identify words and phrases that consumers might use when looking for what your business offers.
 But sometimes it’s nice to go to your existing customers for feedback, too.